crazy-matt/asdf-actionlint/README.md

 # Dependencies

 - `bash`, `curl`, `tar`: generic POSIX utilities.
-- `ASDF_SKIP_VERIFY`: set this environment variable to g u pskip verifying checksums.
+- `ASDF_SKIP_VERIFY`: set this environment variable to skip verifying checksums.
 - `ASDF_OVERWRITE_ARCH`: set this environment variable to force the plugin to use a specified processor architecture rather than the automatically detected value.
 Useful, for example, for allowing users on M1 Macs to install amd64 binaries when there's no arm64 binary available.

 # Install